ayushjaiswal22/Synapse/README.md

 mv output/faster_rcnn_end2end/coco_2014_train/vgg_cnn_m_1024_faster_rcnn_iter_490000.caffemodel data/faster_rcnn_models/
 ```

-after creating model with specific classes you are interested in, you need to change the model name in tools/demo.py, see the variable called **NETS** and its key **vgg16**.
+After creating the caffemodel with specific classes you are interested in, you need to change the model name in tools/demo.py, see the variable called **NETS** and its key **vgg16**.
+Note that the demo.py script will use the entry vgg16 if the ```--net``` argument is omitted.

 ```Shell
 NETS = {'vgg16': ('VGG16',